MicrosoftDocs/winapps-winrt-api/microsoft.ui.content/contentisland_getfromid_997610450.md

 public static Microsoft.UI.Content.ContentIsland GetFromId (ulong id);
 -->

 ## -description

+Retrieves the <xref:Microsoft.UI.Content.ContentIsland> with the specified identifier.

 ## -parameters

 ### -param id

+The <xref:Microsoft.UI.Content.ContentIsland> identifier.

 ## -returns

+A <xref:Microsoft.UI.Content.ContentIsland>, or null if the object no longer exists or has been closed.

 ## -remarks

 ## -see-also

 ## -examples